 Jump to a section

-As a change to the planning scheme is changing the rules applying to the land, the process, if authorised by the Minister for Planning, may take several years and require significant strategic work to support the proposal, at considerable cost.
+As a PSA means changing the rules applying to the land, the process may take several years of strategic work and considerable cost to support the proposal.

 The chart below shows the process of a Council Planning Scheme Amendment.